Title Insurance Protects Your Biggest Investment

 Searching for mortgage advice?
 We can assist you!
 Call us at 504-866-5626.
 Ready to get started?
 Apply Online Now.

-Buying a home may be the biggest investment you make in your lifetime.
-Before closing on the house, you will want to know that no other individual or entity has a lien or claim to the property.
+Purchasing a home is probably the single biggest investment you will ever make.
+Before closing on the house, you will want to know that no individual or entity has a claim or lien to the property.

-The title company performs an extensive search on the property's title history.
-Through its research, the title insurance company can usually identify any title problems and have these problems cleared-up prior to closing.
+The title insurance company searches the title history of the property.
+Through its research, the title insurance company can almost always find any title problems that may arise and have these problems cleared-up before you close on the property.

-Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
 Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also cover what the title insurance company's responsibilities should any claim covered by the policy terms arise.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

-- Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-In this case, the title insurance company will defend the title at no expense to you.
+- Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
+In this case, the title company will defend your title at no expense to you.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.